nonoroazoro/vscode-syncing/README.md

 Moreover, if you don't set `"http_proxy"`, `Syncing` will try to use the `http_proxy` and `https_proxy` environment variables.

-> Please note that unlike the settings in `VSCode settings`, `Syncing` **will not upload** its own settings file because it contains your personal information.
+> Please note that unlike the settings in `VSCode User Settings`, `Syncing` **will not upload** its own settings file because it contains your personal information.

 ## Getting Started